 - Pit cherries and put in a medium bowl.

 - Add sugar, cornstarch, lemon juice and vanilla.
-Mix well.
+Mix well until the cherries are coated.

 Assembling the cherry pie:

-- Bake for 40-45 minutes, until the crumble topping is golden brown and the filling is bubbling.
+- Bake for 40-45 minutes, until the topping is golden brown and the filling is bubbling.

 - Let cool on a wire rack for about 1 hour.